Oklahoma Historical Society: History

-The OHS was formed in May 1893, 14 years before Oklahoma became a state, by the Oklahoma Territorial Press Association.
+The OHS was formed in May 1893, 14 years before Oklahoma became a state, by the Territorial Press Association.
 The initial function of the OHS was to collect and distribute newspapers published in Oklahoma Territory.
 The society was declared an agency of the territorial government in 1895, and it became an official state government agency when Oklahoma reached statehood in 1907.
 The OHS is both a private, membership organization and an Oklahoma government agency.
 The OHS Board of Directors is made up of 25 members, 12 of whom are appointed by the governor and 13 elected by OHS members to three-year terms.

 Functions

 The OHS today works statewide and nationally to preserve and nurture Oklahoma's history.
 The Oklahoma State Historic Preservation Office, also operated by the OHS, carries out federal preservation programs in Oklahoma under the National Historic Preservation Act, to preserve Oklahoma's significant buildings, parks, objects, and sites.
 Projects are carried out in partnership with the Department of the Interior and the National Park Service, as well as other state and local governments, groups, and interested people.
 The society posts markers at historical sites.

+Annual membership can be purchased for individuals, families, and institutions.

 Publications

 The OHS has published The Chronicles of Oklahoma, the society's scholarly journal, since 1921 and continues to issue four editions per year.
 The society's monthly newsletter, Mistletoe Leaves, includes information about OHS activities and historical happenings throughout Oklahoma.
 Both publications and other historical works are available by subscription or per issue.
-The OHS has also published numerous other titles including The Encyclopedia of Oklahoma Culture and History.
+The OHS has also published numerous other titles including The Encyclopedia of Oklahoma History and Culture.

-The Chronicles of Oklahoma through 1962 are available online through the Oklahoma State University Library Electronic Publishing Center.
-The Encyclopedia of Oklahoma Culture and History is available on the society's website.
+More than 380 issues of The Chronicles of Oklahoma are available online for free through The Gateway to Oklahoma History.
+The Encyclopedia of Oklahoma History and Culture is available on the society's website.